AlexYangLi/DMT/README.md

 3. binary vectors, tf weighted vectors and tf-idf weighted vectors have very close performace
 4. navie bayers is a very strong classifier on this task
 5. data agumentation doesn't make a difference
+6. skip ngram doeen't help, so does pos ngram

 ### Performance of dialect matching model
 Not helping.